 Bar carts are having a bit of a moment, but as much as we are partial to a cart laden with alcohol, a stylish bar cart requires a bit more than just being pushed in the corner and loaded up with bottles of dangerous looking liquors.
-So we have put together a few of our favourite formulas for styling a bar cart that’s sure to impress your friends (or just make pouring your Friday night G&T a bit more special).
+So we have put together a few of our favourite design ideas for styling a bar cart that are sure to impress your friends (or just make pouring your Friday night G&T a bit more special).

 1. Focus on the bar cart itself

 No matter what your style is there is a bar cart to match.
 So before you start thinking about what barware will look best beside all those empty booze bottles you are only keeping because they look fancy, check out our top 10 bar carts to find the perfect one to suit your style and budget.

 2. Consider placement

 So you’ve got the bar cart of your Mad Men dreams sorted, choosing the right placement comes next.
 It goes without saying that you should avoid placing it anywhere people will bump into it, even if you do want it to be the centre of attention.
 Keep it to the edge of a room, you can always roll it out when everyone wants a refill.

 Since the booze, sorry bar cart, will inevitably be a gathering spot you can also use its position to navigate people around different parts of your home.
 Avoid bottlenecks like the kitchen or the living room, and consider placing the bar cart in the hallway or foyer.

 If you are really on a budget, take inspiration from @melodrama’s awesome Ikea hack and fashion yourself a drinks' station from a bookshelf.
 Get creative and paint it in whatever colours you fancy and buy some separate metallic legs to add some glamour.